simpeg/simpeg/CONTRIBUTING.rst

 the main branch (feel free to ping one of us on github).

-This being said, all simpeg developers and admins are essentially volunteers providing there time for the benefit of the community.
+This being said, all simpeg developers and admins are essentially volunteers providing their time for the benefit of the community.
 This does mean that it might take some time for us to get your PR.